Skip to content

 Install PostgreSQL

-Why: A database is needed to save user accounts, posts, and settings.
+Why is a database needed?
+A database is essential for saving user accounts, posts, and settings.

 🐧Bash / Shell